wanghaisheng/responsive-landing-page-starter/content/blog/en/send-messages-with-nexmo-through-golang-and-aws-lambda-dr.md

 ---
 title: Send Messages with Nexmo through Golang and AWS Lambda
-description: create an API using AWS Lambda and AWS API Gateway that sends an SMS message with the Nexmo Messaging API, but with the Go programming language
+description: Create an API using AWS Lambda and AWS API Gateway that sends an SMS message with the Nexmo Messaging API, but with the Go programming language
 thumbnail: /content/blog/send-messages-with-nexmo-through-golang-and-aws-lambda-dr/AWS_SMS_1200x675.jpg
 author: nraboy